The spookiest time of the year is here.

 There are different venues in Kansas City showing Halloween-themed movies.
 Some are inside theatres; others are outdoor set ups.
 Scroll down to see details on these events.

-If you feel better staying at home, you can find many Halloween movies on various streaming services like Netflix, Hulu and Amazon Prime Video.
+If you want to watch movies at home, you can find many Halloween movies on various streaming services like Netflix, Hulu and Amazon Prime Video.
 Others who still have DVD or even VHS collections will probably find a few of these housed in your stash or you can purchase them online or in stores.

 Here are some of our favorites from Kansas City on the Cheap.